Editor’s Note: This story has been updated on Oct. 14 with news that The Vegas Loop will be expanded throughout Las Vegas.

 See also: An Advanced Look at the LVCC Expansion

 For the $4.3-billion-dollar, 3,500-room Resorts World Las Vegas, the proposal is an important part of its identity as a tech-forward casino-hotel.

 “This innovative transportation system is a perfect match for Resorts World Las Vegas as we design our resort to be at the forefront of progressive technology,” said President Scott Sibella.
 “Guests would no longer have to worry about long walks or gridlock traffic around the convention center—they could take the transportation system to Resorts World Las Vegas for lunch, meetings or personal appointments, and be back to their conference or expo in minutes.”

 For Wynn Las Vegas, which debuted its sustainable, 430,000-square-foot meeting and convention expansion in February, the transportation system is an important step in its quest for eco-friendly gatherings and gaming.
 The property holds the highest certification from the Green Building Initiative and features a Zero Carbon, Zero Waste event service.

-Pending county approval, construction on each project is expected to begin this year.
+Construction on each project is expected to begin this year.

 A new proposal submitted Oct.
 13 calls for stretching the underground expressway as far north as downtown Las Vegas, throughout The Strip corridor and as far south as Allegiant Stadium.

 “The Vegas Loop will be a game changer for our visitors seeking to quickly access world-class attractions and resorts throughout the destination in a fun and convenient way, said Steve Hill, LVCVA president and CEO.